MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-security/README.md

 ## Metrics dispatched
 - **spring.security.provider**: When an authentication provider has handled authentication
   - authenticationProvider: The fully qualified class name of the provider
   - principalName: The name of the principal.
   - duration: The time it took for authentication, in milliseconds.
   - success: Whether authentication succeeded.
+  - failureMessage: The message of the exception causing the failure.
+- **spring.security.manager**: When an authentication manager has handled authentication
+  - authenticationProvider: The fully qualified class name of the manager
+  - principalName: The name of the principal.
+  - duration: The time it took for authentication, in milliseconds.
+  - success: Whether authentication succeeded.